David: The Short Story

 Today I teach painters in workshops across the United States to Loosen-Up Their Painting Styles by painting Bigger, Faster, Fresher, and Looser.
 The main reason I feel lead to teach is so that I can lessen the learning curve and struggle of my fellow painters.
 My personal struggle with painting was too long and painful - I want to make that path easier for others.

-David's paintings have been shown in numerous solo and group exhibitions and are housed in corporate and institutional collections in North Carolina and private collections throughout the United States, Mexico, Canada and Europe.
+I am a prolific painter and regularly create well over 150 paintings a year.
+My paintings have been shown in numerous solo and group exhibitions and are housed in corporate collections in North Carolina and private collections throughout the United States, Mexico, Canada and Europe.

 If you would like to learn how to Loosen-Up your painting style, please Click Here to learn about David's Painting Workshops.